Why The Tongabezi Handshake Projects Matter, According to their Team Leaders

 Once we receive guests at the lodge we will engage them in this very project and provide exposure to this community which could lead to further benefits.’

 The ‘Chicken in the Bush’ Farm, by Agness Kamwi

 ‘The community around the lodge is home to underprivileged families in the society.
 During this period of the COVID 19 pandemic, most of the breadwinners in the families have lost their jobs as they were mainly employed in the hospitality industry.
 This has increased poverty levels in the community.

 Through the chicken project, some members of this community will be involved in the project and get an allowance which they will use to sustain their families as well as acquire a new skill that they can at some stage use to empower themselves.
 Staff members involved in the project will acquire new knowledge that they can use even after retirement.

 The production of eggs which will be available to the community at an affordable price will provide for the much needed nutritional value especially to children and the sick and elderly.

 The chicken waste will be donated back to the community to use in backyard gardens hence even adding more value to the nutritional benefits for the community as they produce organic healthy vegetables.

 The project has already gotten us excited and many people are now dreaming of one day owning a farm.’

 The Tongabezi Team needs your support in order to protect and empower our Tongabezi communities.

-If you would like to donate to these incredible causes, there are two possible ways!
+If you would like to donate to the Tongabezi Handshake Projects, there are two possible ways!